gee-community/arcgis-earthengine-toolbox/docs/03_installation.md

    - Clone the repository using git: `git clone https://github.com/gee-community/arcgis-earthengine-toolbox.git`
    - Or download as ZIP file and extract it to your desired location

-   You can download the repository folder to your ArcPro project folder such as `C:\Users\<username>\Documents\ArcGIS\Projects\<project_name>\ArcGIS Earth Engine Toolbox`.
-Meanwhile, you can also download the repository folder to any other location and connect it to ArcPro.
+   You can download the repository folder to your ArcGIS Pro project folder such as `C:\Users\<username>\Documents\ArcGIS\Projects\<project_name>\ArcGIS Earth Engine Toolbox`.
+Meanwhile, you can also download the repository folder to any other location and connect it to ArcGIS Pro.

-2. Add the toolbox to ArcPro:
+2. Add the toolbox to ArcGIS Pro:
-   - Open ArcPro
+   - Open ArcGIS Pro
    - In the Catalog pane, right-click on "Toolboxes"
    - Select "Add Toolbox"
    - Navigate to and select the toolbox in the downloaded repository folder